chokkan/python/references.md

 ## 謝辞

-+ [Jupiter](https://images.nasa.gov/details-PIA00343): The credit of the image used in Twitter card: NASA/JPL/USGS
++ [The Python Logo](https://www.python.org/community/logos/): The Twitter card of this Web site includes the Python logo.